jplindgren/blog/content/post/creating-nestjs-application-series/creating-nestjs-application-part1.md

 }
 ```

-Pretty simple right?
-We imported the post entity (by the way, because of the typescript awesomeness, in some IDEs like [VSCode](https://code.visualstudio.com/) if it's not imported you can simply press ctrl+. and choose the option to import Post entity from module *post.entity*), then we decorate our class with the @Injectable() marking it as a provider, thus being able to have its life cycle controlled by our application being able to be injectable into other objects.
+Pretty simple, right?
+We imported the post entity (by the way, because of the typescript awesomeness, in some IDEs like [VSCode](https://code.visualstudio.com/) if it's not imported you can simply press ctrl+. and choose the option to import Post entity from module *post.entity*), then we decorate our class with the `@Injectable()` marking it as a provider, thus being able to have its life cycle controlled by NestJS  and be injected into other objects.
 The rest of the class is just pure javascript, we keep our posts in an object called posts indexed by its id, every time we create a new object we increment a variable called currentId that we use to set a post id.
 To return a list or a single post is just as simple as it could be.
 Bear in mind that because we are keeping the posts in memory, every time we restart the application we´ll lose its values.
 Moving forward, it is time to change our PostsController to have our new service injected and use it to retrieve/create posts instead of just hardcoded data.